colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-numbers.md

 ## min

-This function gives you the minimum value of a list or table column:
+This formula gives you the minimum value of a list or table column:

 ```deci live
 min([3, 1, 2])